-If, after you have dealt with the branch manager, you remain dissatisfied you may address your concerns, in writing, to the Joint Managing Directors and your concerns will then be assigned and reviewed by the Managing Director/s or appropriate member of the Senior Management team for a final viewpoint.
+If, after you have dealt with the branch manager, you remain dissatisfied you may address your concerns, in writing, to the Director of Property Management and your concerns will then be assigned and reviewed for a final viewpoint by a Managing Director.

 Davis Tate